-The Battle of Passchendaele was one of numerous battles which made up the Battle of Ypres in World War One and has become an iconic symbol of the futility of war.
-In the Battle of Passchendaele, over half a million troops died for the sake of five miles of territory gained by the Allies from the Germans.
+The Battle of Passchendaele was one of numerous battles which made up the Battle of Ypres in World War I and has become an iconic symbol of the futility of war.
+In the Battle of Passchendaele, over half a million troops died in around 100 days for the sake of five miles of territory gained by the Allies from the Germans.

 The Memorial Museum Passchendaele 1917 explores the events which led up to this battle, the experiences of the soldiers who fought in it and its consequences.
 Using a combination of multimedia presentations, reconstructions, photographs and original objects, the Memorial Museum Passchendaele 1917 provides a comprehensive account of this aspect of the First World War.

 The Memorial Museum Passchendaele 1917 also has a wealth of information about other sites in the area and is therefore a great place to start a tour of the Passchendaele battlefields and sites of the Battle of Ypres.

 Being located less than 3km from Polygon Wood and Tyne Cot Cemetery, the biggest cemetery of the Commonwealth War Graves Commission, the museum is an ideal starting point for a thorough historical visit.

 From the centre of Ypres, the museum is a 12 minute drive via the N37 road.
 It’s also a half an hour bus – get off at Zonnebeke Klooster and walk 3 minutes to reach the site.
 It’s also a scenic two hour walk.